 My grandmother, the prom queen.

 Jakob’s face darkened as we entered the cafeteria.
 He swept his icy gaze across the room.
-“It’s fine.”
+“None taken.”

 Was it my imagination, or had he just put a little more menace into his expression for her benefit?

 From the second Dr. Perez stepped inside Gran’s rooms, it was clear that she was Not A Fan of Jakob.
 She caught sight of him and came to a dead stop.
-In her mid-thirties, she was a trim, short woman.
+In her mid-forties, she was a trim, short woman with deeply tan skin.
 Her dark hair was cut into a bob.
-Today she wore a pair of black slacks, with a white, scoop-necked silk top tucked into them.
+Today she wore a pair of black slacks with a white, scoop-necked silk top tucked into them.
 Her black jacket was left unbuttoned, the sleeves folded up to reveal a band of the pink silk liner.
-She looked fashionable and professional, put together in a way that still eluded me, no matter how hard I might try to replicate the look.
+She looked fashionable and professional, put together in a way that always eluded me, no matter how hard I might try to replicate the look.

 I caught her up on what we thought was happening at Magnolia.

 She frowned as she listened, sinking down between Gran and me on the couch.
 When I finished, she looked at Jakob, who stood near the slider.
-“How long have you suspected something?”
+“Do you recognize anyone here?”